 1. Risk Assessments

-Involving workers in risk assessments is a great starting point for workplace consultation.
-Have your workers attend safety audits and play an active part of the hazard identification process.
+A great starting point for workplace consultation is involving workers in risk assessments.
+We suggest having your staff attend safety audits, so they can play an active part of the hazard identification process.
 Eg, workers who decant chemicals and fuel on a regular basis can quickly outline some of the difficulties they encounter for a risk assessment (eg, spillage from overpouring, incompatible container sizes, loose fitting nozzles, poor lighting).

 2. HSE Committees